 Governmental Funds - Governmental funds are those through which most governmental functions typically are financed.
 Governmental fund reporting focuses on the sources, uses, and balances of current financial resources.
 Expendable assets are assigned to the various governmental funds according to the purposes for which they may or must be used.
 Fund liabilities are assigned to the fund from which they will be liquidated.
 The Town reports the difference between its governmental fund assets and deferred outflows of resources and its liabilities and deferred inflows of resources as fund balance.
 The following are the Town's major governmental funds:

 - General Fund The General Fund is the primary operating fund of the Town and accounts for all revenues and expenditures applicable to the general operations of the Town which are not accounted for in other funds.
 Revenues are derived primarily from property and other local taxes, licenses, permits, charges for services, use of money and property, and intergovernmental grants. - Special Revenue Funds Special Revenue Funds account for the proceeds of specific revenue sources (other than those derived from special assessments, expendable trusts, or dedicated for major capital projects) requiring separate accounting due to legal or regulatory provisions or administrative action.
-Special Revenue Funds include the following: - Industrial Park Fund, Equipment Reserve Fund, Farmers Market Fund, Town Park Fund, and ARPA Fund. - Capital Projects Funds The Capital Projects Funds account for financial resources to be used for the acquisition or construction of major capital facilities, other than those financed by proprietary funds.
-The Town has no Capital Projects Funds at this time. - Proprietary Funds Proprietary fund reporting focuses on the determination of operating income, changes in net position, financial position, and cash flows.
-The Town has four enterprise funds, the Water, Sewer, Pump Station, and Sewer Project Funds, which account for operations that are financed and operated in a manner similar to private business enterprises.
-The intent of the Town is that the cost of providing services to the general public be financed or recovered through user charges. - Fiduciary Funds (Custodial Funds) Fiduciary funds account for assets held by the Town in a trustee capacity or as an agent or custodian for individuals, private organizations, other governmental units, or other funds.
-These funds include Custodial funds.
+The Town's special revenue fund accounts for financial resources related to grants requiring separate accounting. - Capital Projects Funds The Capital Projects Fund accounts for financial resources to be used for the acquisition or construction of major capital facilities, other than those financed by proprietary funds.
+The Town does not have any capital projects funds at this time. - Proprietary Funds Proprietary fund reporting focuses on the determination of operating income, changes in net position, financial position, and cash flows.
+The Town has two enterprise funds, the Water Fund and Sewer Fund, which accounts for operations that are financed and operated in a manner similar to private business enterprises.
+The intent of the Town is that the cost of providing services to the general public be financed or recovered through user charges.

+Fiduciary Funds (Custodial Funds) - Fiduciary funds account for assets held by the Town in a trustee capacity or as an agent or custodian for individuals, private organizations, other governmental units, or other funds.
 Custodial funds utilize the accrual basis of accounting.
 Since by definition, these assets are being held for the benefit of a third party and cannot be used to address activities or obligations of the government, these funds are not incorporated into the government-wide financial statements.
-The Town's Fiduciary Fund is the Kenbridge Recreation Commission.
+The Town does not have any fiduciary funds at this time.